-You can reset your child's/student's password (and your own) from the Dashboard of your user account.
-Log in with your customer email and password, then either edit your own password in the Account Holder Information, or go to Student Information and edit your child's password (Educators click on a Student name and then edit).
+Reset your child's/student's password (and your own) from the dashboard of your account.
+Log in with your customer email and password, then either edit your own password on the Account Profile page, or go to Child Users / Students and edit a child's password on their info page.

 How can I update my email address and/or account information?

-You can change the email address associated with your account from the Dashboard of your user account when you are logged in.
-Log in with your original email and password, then click the EDIT button to edit your account holder information.
+Change the email address associated with your account on the Account Profile page of your dashboard when logged in.
+Log in with your original email and password, go to the Account Profile page, update the information, then click Submit at the bottom.
 Contact us if you are unable to access your account.

 What makes Red Apple Reading different from other programs?

-Red Apple Reading offers a wholesome environment for your child to learn reading skills.
-The program uses the most current research available on instructional approaches, techniques, and how children effectively learn, and combines it with a program designed to offer systematic instruction and practice of the Common Core State Standards in foundational reading skills.
-Children must demonstrate mastery in order to progress through the lessons, and you are provided reports on your child's progress and success.
+Red Apple Reading offers a wholesome ad-free environment for your child to learn reading skills.
+The program uses current research on instructional approaches, techniques, and how children effectively learn, and combines it with a program designed to offer systematic instruction and practice of the Common Core State Standards in foundational reading skills.
+Children must demonstrate mastery in order to progress through the lessons, and you can view your child's progress and success in the account dashboard.

 Who developed Red Apple Reading?